RunestoneInteractive/httlads/_sources/WorldFacts/summarizing_data_using_pivot_table.rst

 We'll do this by building a pivot table in Pandas.
 You have already done this in a spreadsheet, so it's good to see how to do it in Pandas as well.
-In order to accomplish this, we are going to have to do the following.
+In order to accomplish this, you shold know how to do some web scraping to get data.
+In this section we will learn about ``pivot_table`` and ``pivot`` methods.

-1. Learn or review how you can do some screen scraping to get the form of government.
-2. Learn about the ``pivot_table`` and ``pivot`` methods
-3. Practice adding new data to a data frame

-If you haven't already, you should review the example of :ref:`screenscrape`.
+If you don't remember web scraping, you should review the example of :ref:`screenscrape`.
 This will show you the basics of reading and grabbing information out of a page.

+Let's learn how to create a pivot table.
+We will use pivot_table to summarize and analyze a large amount of data.
-Now, let's look at making a pivot table.
-We will leave pivoting on the form of government up to you.
-Instead, we will do an example where we explore how climate is related economy.
+We also use it to comapare different elements in our data set.
+To illustrate this, we will do an example where we explore how climate affects the economy.
+For this example, we will use the data that was scraped from CIA World Factbook website and was saved as a CSV file.

+**Why analyze relationship between Climate and Economy?**
 Climate affects economy in more ways than we realize.
 According to the article *Can Civilization Survive What’s Coming*?, extreme weather cost the U.S $306 billion in damages in 2017.
 If climate denial continues, these costs will only increase.
 Therefore, we will do an example to see how climate, region of the world, and parts of the economy might be related.

 We have a column for region, we have a column for climate, and we have information on the economy.
 What we want to do is summarize that information in a table where we have a row for each region, and a column for each classification of climate.
 Then in each cell, we would like to summarize the fraction of the economy that comes from